-Our sponsor, Dragoneer Growth Opportunities Holdings (an affiliate of Dragoneer Investment Group, LLC), has agreed to purchase 14,000,000 warrants (or 15,800,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of this offering.
+Our sponsor, Dragoneer Growth Opportunities Holdings (an affiliate of Dragoneer Investment Group, LLC), has agreed to purchase 9,333,333 warrants (or 10,533,333 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.50 per warrant, in a private placement to occur concurrently with the closing of this offering.

-Dragoneer Funding LLC ("Dragoneer Funding"), a newly formed Delaware limited liability company which has received commitments from one or more funds affiliated with Dragoneer Investment Group, LLC and is an affiliate of our sponsor, will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase price of \$150,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
-In addition, entities managed by or associated with Willett Advisors LLC (the "Willett Purchasers") will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase price of \$25,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
+Dragoneer Funding LLC ("Dragoneer Funding"), a newly formed Delaware limited liability company which has received commitments from funds affiliated with Dragoneer Investment Group, LLC and is an affiliate of our sponsor, will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-third of one warrant to purchase one Class A ordinary share, or a forward purchase price of \$15,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
+In addition, entities managed by or associated with Willett Advisors LLC (the "Willett Purchasers") will enter into a forward purchase agreement with us that will provide for the purchase of an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-third of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate purchase price of \$25,000,000, in a private placement to close substantially concurrently with the closing of our initial business combination.
 The obligations under the forward purchase agreements will not depend on whether any Class A ordinary shares are redeemed by our public shareholders.
 The forward purchase shares and forward purchase warrants will be identical to the Class A ordinary shares are redeemed by our public shareholders.
 The forward purchase shares and forward purchase warrants will be identical to the Class A ordinary shares and warrants, respectively, included in the units being sold in this offering, except that they will be subject to certain registration rights, as described herein.